PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 <p class="text-center text-muted small">Screenshot from Postman where we retrieve access token for our client</p>

 {{% notice %}}
-As you can see on the screenshot, I am using project variables in Postman.
-This way you can easily switch between different environments (like development, staging, production) and you don't have to change the request data (URL, client_id, etc.) every time you switch the environment.
+As you can see in the screenshot, I am using project variables in Postman.
+This way, you can easily switch between different environments (like development, staging, and production) and don't have to change the request data (URL, client_id, etc.) every time you switch environments.
 {{% /notice %}}

-Now, after you send the request, you should receive a response with the access token.
+After you send the request, you should receive a response with the access token.
 If you receive information saying "Use HTTPS response", it means that you need to use HTTPS to connect to the API.
-You can disable this check in the PrestaShop back office as mentioned earlier.
+As mentioned earlier, you can turn off this check in the PrestaShop back office.

 If you still have problems with the connection, make sure that the API is enabled in the PrestaShop back office.
 You can check this in the Advanced Parameters -> Admin API -> Configuration page.

-If everything goes well, the response should look like similar to this:
+If everything goes well, the response should look similar to this:

 ```json
 {